dobaret/dobaret.github.io/docs/about.md

 # About

 As a technical writer, I'm really interested in the [docs-as-code](https://www.writethedocs.org/guide/docs-as-code/) philosophy.

-This website follows its principles.
+This website follows its principles:

-My process is the following:

-1. I write the pages in a plain text format: <span class="do_not_break">:simple-markdown: Markdown</span>.
+1. I write the pages in a plain text format: Markdown.
-2. I commit changes to a <span class="do_not_break">:material-github: GitHub</span> repository.
+2. I commit changes to a GitHub repository.
-3. When the `main` branch of the GitHub repository receives a commit, GitHub actions automatically transform the Markdown source files into HTML files.
+3. When the `main` branch of the GitHub repository receives a commit:

+    1. A GitHub action installs MkDocs in the job's virtual environment.
+    2. MkDocs automatically transforms the Markdown source files into this website.
+    3. GitHub automatically pushes the files of the website to the `gh-pages` branch of the repository.

-4. The HTML files are available at [dobaret.github.io](https://dobaret.github.io).
+4. GitHub offers the website at [dobaret.github.io](https://dobaret.github.io).

+!!! info
+    The DNS records of `dorianbaret.fr` point to `dobaret.github.io`.